dozy-programmer/Amark18/README.md

    # and was made possible by 2 sugar addicts...so enjoy!

    # list of all places
-   places = ["Somi Somi", "Sultan Baklava El Cajon", "Dream Fountain Cafe"]
+   places = ["Somi Somi", "Sultan Baklava El Cajon", "Dream Fountain Cafe", ...]

    place = [0] # Somi Somi
    somi_somi_description = "fish-shaped waffle cone filled with your choice of filling and topped with soft serve"